 Soprano Kathleen Farrar Buccleugh is an accomplished young artist with a performance history reflecting her versatility in opera, oratorio, operetta, musical theatre and recital repertoire.

-In May, Ms. Buccleugh makes her debut with Atlanta's Alliance Theatre, in conjunction with the Atlanta Symphony Orchestra, in her first production of Candide.
+In May, Ms. Buccleugh made her debut with Atlanta's Alliance Theatre, in conjunction with the Atlanta Symphony Orchestra, in her first production of Candide.
+She spent the remainder of her summer traveling and performing in Europe.

 For more information, visit the SCHEDULE page.